 Introduction

-The frequency of diagnosis coming from ophthalmic surgical obtained specimens has been published since long time.
+The data of diagnosis coming from ophthalmic surgically obtained specimens have been published since long time.
 In 1998, Spraul et al. [1] reported a retrospective long term (55 years) and large (24.444 specimens) study, providing relative frequencies of specimens submitted to a Department of Pathology that exclusively evaluated these ophthalmic specimens.
-After this, many consecutive large studies have been published accounting relative frequencies of morphological diagnosis and/or histological examination of specific tissues [2-61]; however, none of them had analysed all ophthalmic surgical specimens obtained by one single Department of Ophthalmology.
+After this, many consecutive large studies have been published accounting relative frequencies of morphological diagnosis and/or histological examination of specific tissues; however, none of them have had analysed all ophthalmic surgical specimens obtained by a single Department of Ophthalmology.

 In this study, characterization of all the ophthalmic surgical specimens examined by the Department of Pathology of the same hospital was performed, over a 13 year period of time.

-Materials and methods:
+Materials and methods

 In this study, it’s reported everlasting cases of specimens submitted from the Department of Ophthalmology of Hospital de Braga to same venue Department of Pathology, corresponding to the period between January 2002 and June 2015.
-Time of surgery, time of diagnosis, age, sex and SNOMED Topography and Diagnostic Codes for Ophthalmic Pathology of all specimens were introduced in a database.
+Year of surgery, year of diagnosis, age, sex and SNOMED Topography and Diagnostic Codes for Ophthalmic Pathology of all specimens were introduced in a database.
 No phacoemulsification or vitrectomy fluid aspirations were evaluated.
 All specimens were histologically analysed with light microscopy.

 Results:

-It was collected 258 cases, corresponding to a period of 12,5 years (150 months), from January 2002 to June 2015.
-The number of specimens, which had been stable until 2009, increased between the period from 2010 to 2012, remaining stable again until today (Figure 1).
+Two hundred and fifty eight cases were reviewed, corresponding to a period of 12,5 years (150 months), from January 2002 to June 2015.
+The number of specimens, which had been stable until 2010, increased between the period from 2011 to 2013, remaining stable until today (Figure 1).

 Figure 1 – Number of specimens distributed by year.